Tomawock/configuration_files/README.md

-# configuration_files
+# Configuration file for software

-Configuration files from arch
+1. Nvim